Garmin Edge 1040 Review: It’s on Another Level! But…

 Real-Time Stamina

-Garmin introduced the Real-Time Stamina feature earlier this year on their Garmin Fenix 7 smartwatches, and now, they implemented it in the Edge 1040 and 1040 Solar.
+Garmin introduced the Real-Time Stamina feature earlier in 2022 on its Fenix 7 smartwatches and then implemented it in the Edge 1040 and 1040 Solar (and other x40 units).
+So, what is it?

 Garmin Edge 1040 on a bike with the Real-Time stamina feature turned on